Submitted & Working Papers

 -

 Environmental Subsidies to Mitigate Net-Zero Transition Costs, with E. Jondeau, G. Levieuge, JG.
-Sahuc (Banque de France).
+Sahuc.

 Media: LSE Business Review – SUERF – Central Banking – Speech by BoE MPC member.